jarviscanada/jarvis_data_eng_NoelShere/linux_sql/README.md

 # Test
 How did you test your bash scripts and SQL queries?
 What was the result?

-1)Ihe usage files (host_info.sh & host_usage.sh) were tested on the bash command line.
+1)The usage files (host_info.sh & host_usage.sh) were tested on the bash command line.

 2) docker file was tested buy running it and

 3) ddl.sql script was tested when creating the database in postgres then applying the "SELECT" function in host_agent which would retrieve table data.
-4)
-The docker file was tested through

 # Deployment
 The application is deployed through the gcp instance running CentOS 7.